eye-division/kindle-co-ed/_casestudies/leading-edge.md

 ## The Success

 I was able to bring partnerships worth in excess of &pound;35,000 to table.
 More than 15 years on, Schools are now commonly adopting the single- organisation / multi-partner models trail blazed by Andrew Hutchinson at the former Parkside Federation.
-Andrew was awarded the OBE in December 2008 for services to Education.
+Andrew Hutchinson was awarded the OBE in December 2008 for services to Education.

 Web Link : [Visit the Parkside Federation](https://cap.education/multi-academy-trust/){: target="link"}&nbsp;under its new name "Cambridge Academic Partnership"